tavanh2025123-netizen/BUIP/README.md

-Bitcoin Unlimited Improvement Proposal Archive and related documentation.
+#2473Bitcoin Unlimited Improvement Proposal Archive and related
+documentation.

 To submit a BUIP please post your proposal at